vszakats/hb/docs/forks.md

 Forked in April of 2013 in an attempt to focus on a narrower set of platforms and contrib libraries while also freeing up resources by distancing from project/community management tasks.
-This fork focuses on Linux, Windows (64-bit) and macOS, and some selected C compilers (clang, gcc/mingw).
+This fork focuses on Linux, Windows (64-bit) and macOS, and some selected C compilers (clang, gcc/MinGW).
 It has the stated goal to adapt all mainline (non-fork) updates with minimal delay.
-To ease maintenance this fork has the policy to disable all deprecated components by default (they can be enabled though, with no promises).
+To ease maintenance, this fork has the policy to disable all deprecated components by default (they can be enabled though, with no promises).
 Other goals are maintenance, build automation and security (`hbcrypto` contrib and [curl/OpenSSL builds](https://github.com/vszakats/harbour-deps)).
-It also feature a large number of fixes and cleanups, many of which are often eventually retrofitted to mainline.
+It also features a large number of fixes and cleanups, many of which are eventually retrofitted to mainline.

 This fork accepts donations.